-The alarms screen (Figure A.21) shows all of the unit alarm information.
-An alarm is classified as an event of significance that does not shut the unit down.
-These alarms are latched and are not cleared until a user presses the reset button on the alarms screen.
-This reset button will reset all alarms for that given unit.
+The alarms screen (Figure A.3.7.1) shows all of the system alarm and shutdown information.
+An alarm is classified as an event of significance that does not shut the system down.
+These alarms are latched and are not cleared until a user presses the reset button on the alarms screen and enters their initials.
+This reset button will reset all alarms for that given system.
+A shutdown is classified as an event of significance that shuts the unit down.
+Shutdown events are latched and are not cleared until the condition is corrected and a user presses the reset button on the alarms screen and enters their initials.